-A low-powered 68bhp, three-cylinder 1.0 VVTi petrol props up the range in smooth and sonorous fashion, but the 98bhp 1.33 VVTi installed in our test car is likely to make up half the sales.
-A hybrid version with 99bhp, but of the conventionally-powered models, the 89bhp 1.4 D4-D diesel offers the best fuel efficiency.
+A low-powered 68bhp, three-cylinder 1.0 VVTi petrol props up the range in smooth and sonorous fashion, but the 98bhp 1.33 VVTi installed in our test car, has been replaced with a new 1.5-litre naturally aspirated engine producing 110bhp and 100lb ft of torque , while a hybrid version with 99bhp completes the range.

 Kicking off proceedings is the 1.0-litre three-pot.
 The pleasantly thrummy unit serves up 68bhp - and a torque figure to match - but its leisurely 15.3sec 0-62 sprint means it is left wanting when leaving the safety of slow urban traffic.